I. Primary Library District Contacts

 A. Participants and authorized users may request to have a service animal accompany them in sites and facilities where they are authorized users as a reasonable accommodation.
 Persons with disabilities are invited to contact the ADA Coordinator at 847-985-4000 or @email with questions.

 B. Employees may request to have a service animal as a workplace accommodation.
 Please contact Human Resources for information regarding this process.

 A. Service Animal: A dog or a miniature horse that has been individually trained to perform tasks for the benefit of a person with a disability.
 Exceptions may be made by the District on a case-by-case basis in accordance with the law.
-Tasks may include, but are not limited to, guiding individuals with impaired vision, alerting individuals with impaired hearing to sounds, pulling a wheelchair, or retrieving dropped items.
+Tasks may include, but are not limited to, guiding individuals with impaired vision, alerting individuals with impaired hearing to sounds, performing rescue work, pulling a wheelchair, or retrieving dropped items.
+Other species of animals, whether wild or domestic, trained or untrained, are not service animals.
+Emotional support animals are also not service animals.
 Dogs or miniature horses that are not trained to perform tasks that mitigate the effects of a disability, including dogs or miniature horses that are used purely for emotional support, are not considered service animals and are not allowed at District facilities and premises, unless otherwise specifically permitted.

 B. Partner/Handler: A person with a disability who uses a service animal as a reasonable modification, or a trainer.